gavronski/carRental/README.md

 # Car rental system

-My first project written in Go wtih Postgres.
+My first project written in Go with Postgres.
 Layouts have been done with Bootstrap 5 and Sweetalert2.
-For database management, I'd been using Soda CLI.
+For database management, I've been using Soda CLI.
 Car rental is a simple web app that you can book a car in a few steps.
 The admin panel is done for creating new car offers, editing existing ones, listing and canceling reservations.

 ## Demo